Table of Contents:

 Tip!
 In the process of work, use a minimum of a pencil, finish painting small details with a brush.
 To add contrast, make a background at the very beginning.

-How to paint a daisy drawing with watercolors?
+How to create a realistic daisy drawing with watercolors?

 1. Begin to apply watercolors from the center of the flower, where the pistils and stamens are located.